datacarpentry/sql-ecology-lesson/03-sql-joins-aliases.md

 > Write a query that returns the genus, the species, and the weight
 > of every individual captured at the site

+### Different join types

+We can count the number of records returned by our original join query.

+    SELECT COUNT(*)
+    FROM surveys
+    JOIN species
+    USING (species_id);

+Notice that this number is smaller than the number of records present in the survey data.

+    SELECT COUNT(*) FROM surveys;

+This is because, by default, SQL only returns records where the joining value is present in the join columns of both tables (i.e. it takes the _intersection_ of the two join columns).
+This joining behaviour is known as an `INNER JOIN`.
+In fact the `JOIN` command is simply shorthand for `INNER JOIN` and the two terms can be used interchangably as they will produce the same result.

+We can also tell the computer that we wish to keep all the records in the first table by using the command `LEFT OUTER JOIN`, or `LEFT JOIN` for short.

+> ### Challenge:
+>
+> Re-write the original query to keep all the entries present in the `surveys`
+> table.
+How many records are returned by this query?

+> ### Challenge:
+> Count the number of records in the `surveys` table that have a `NULL` value
+> in the `species_id` column.

+In SQL a `NULL` value in one table can never be joined to a NULL value in a second table because `NULL` is not equal to anything, even itself.

+### Combining joins with sorting and aggregation

 Joins can be combined with sorting, filtering, and aggregation.
 So, if we wanted average mass of the individuals on each different type of treatment, we could do something like